nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 63
 00:03:44,789 --> 00:03:49,585
-[SPEAKER_01]: he's gonna start focusing on the finance guys
+[SPEAKER_01]: he's gonna start focusing on the finance guy's programs mainly.

 64
 00:03:49,565 --> 00:03:54,563
-[SPEAKER_01]: programs and then Matt Hendricks on the call also is
+[SPEAKER_01]: And then Matt Hendricks on the call also is

 65
 00:03:54,543 --> 00:03:59,035